-Severe allergic reactions (anaphylactic reactions).
-You should seek immediate medical help and inform your doctor straight away if you get symptoms such as breathing problems, swelling of face and throat and a fast heartbeat.
+Severe allergic reactions (anaphylactic reactions, angioedema).
+You should seek immediate medical help and inform your doctor straight away if you get symptoms such as breathing problems, swelling of face, lips, tongue and/or throat with difficulty swallowing and a fast heartbeat.

-Serious side effects and what to do about them Talk to your healthcare professional Stop taking drug Symptom / effect Only if severe In all cases and get immediate medical help COMMON Diabetic retinopathy complications - complications of V diabetic eye disease/diabetic eye problems UNCOMMON Pancreatitis (severe and ongoing pain in the stomach area which could be a sign of inflamed pancreas) V √ Severe hypoglycemia (low blood sugar) symptoms: feeling confused, fits and passing out V V RARE Severe allergic reaction (anaphylactic reaction) symptoms: breathing problems, swelling of face and throat and a fast heartbeat V √
+Serious side effects and what to do about them Talk to your healthcare professional Stop taking drug Symptom / effect Only if severe In all cases and get immediate medical help COMMON Diabetic retinopathy complications - complications of diabetic eye disease/diabetic eye problems V UNCOMMON Pancreatitis (severe and ongoing pain in the stomach area which could be a sign of inflamed pancreas) V √ Severe hypoglycemia (low blood sugar) symptoms: feeling confused, fits and passing out V V RARE Severe allergic reaction (anaphylactic reaction, angioedema) symptoms: breathing problems, swelling of face, lips, tongue and/or throat √ √ with difficulty swallowing and a fast heartbeat